-I wake up, surprised to find myself on the floor at the entrance to my grandma’s house.
+I wake up, surprised to find myself on the floor at my grandma’s house.
 Excited to be home, though, I dust myself off and follow the parquet floors up three steps to the kitchen.
+My body feels unusually sore.

 She isn’t in her chair by the window, coloring with her favorite set of colored pencils, or doing word searches while listening to the Beatles.
 The chair is empty.
 The room is quiet.

-I follow the floor back down to the landing, my body feels unusually worn.
+I follow the floor back down to the landing.
 The walls, which are normally yellow and bright, now look faded by time, tar, and nicotine.
 “Mom, are you down the basement?”
 I run down to see her, thinking she’s probably doing laundry or hanging up sweaters on the clothesline.
 But she isn’t there.
 The clothesline is barren.

-I walk towards the finished side and see there’s only one board game resting on our game shelf.
+I turn and see a lone board game resting on our game shelf.
 Where are all the other games?
 Where’s Huggermugger?
 Where’s Rubik’s Race?
 I grab Life and look at its cover–an image of a mom, dad, and two kids playing, smiling.
 It’s a cheesy picture, my sister and I always joke about it.
-But the picture of the family is covered with too much dust, their faces and clothes drained of too much color.
+But the picture of the family is covered with dust, their faces and clothes drained of color.

-I turn on the light to the liveable side of the basement.
-Finished with the frayed, mint-green carpet from our living room and wooden paneling that my brother nailed to the cement walls.
+I turn on the light to the liveable side of the basement, finished with the frayed, mint-green carpet from our living room and some wooden paneling that my brother nailed to the cement walls.
 I expect to see a centipede scamper across the wall looking for a dark, damp shelter.
 But he’s not there to greet me.
 Where is everything?
-There’s no gold chair, bed, or bookshelf.
-There’s nothing stashed in my brother’s handmade closet, or piled up in the corner next to the broken fireplace, or even hidden under my mom’s train table.
+There’s no bed or bookshelf, no plush gold chair.
+There’s nothing stashed in my brother’s handmade closet, or piled up in the corner next to the broken fireplace or hidden under the train table.
 The only thing that remains is my brother’s red guitar, the same one that still echoes songs like Fly By Night and Over the Hills and Far Away.

 I exit the finished side.
 For some reason, my bones, my body ache like the yellow walls.
 I pass my grandma’s silver table that looks like something straight out of Johnny Rockets.
 Sitting on top is a VHS storage drawer with tapes of Funny Farm, Ishtar, Fletch Lives, and a 1987 Browns-Broncos game.
 I recorded them straight from the TV, pausing during the commercials.
 But there are no old boxes stacked on the table; there are no old totes stored underneath.